Greece Moments Greece Moments

 Panagia Flampouriani

-Already on the way we were greeted by a fantastic view of the village and the deep blue Aegean Sea behind it.
-Once at the bottom, we had one of those typical Kythnos moments: although everything seemed to be extinct, the local café bar had Soiree actually opened.
-After a cool drink and a nice chat with the owners, we refreshed ourselves in the turquoise blue sea, not a soul far and wide.
+Already on the way there, we were greeted by a fantastic view of the village and the deep blue Aegean Sea behind it.
+Once at the bottom, we had one of those typical Kythnos moments: although everything seemed deserted, the local café bar Soiree was actually open.
+After a cool drink and a nice chat with the owners, we refreshed ourselves in the turquoise blue sea, not a soul in sight.

 Soiree Cafe Flampouria Kythnos